Marcokorcak/Cross-Site-Scripting-XSS/README.md

 Samy’s cookies when he visited Alice’s profile

+## Task 3 Explanation
-**Ans:** In task 3 the objective was to steal cookies from the victim’s machine, the victim being the
+In task 3 the objective was to steal cookies from the victim’s machine, the victim being the

 user visiting Alice’s account.
 In previous tasks, the malicious JavaScript code the cookies would